This post may contain affiliate links. Please see our disclosure policy for more details.

 - Coconut milk – while you can make fruit sorbet with just the fruit and lemon or lime juice, the addition of coconut milk results in a smoother creamier consistency in the sorbet.

-- Fresh Lemon juice - It enhances the flavor of the strawberries, creating a more vibrant and zesty flavor.
+- Fresh Lemon juice – It enhances the flavor of the strawberries, creating a more vibrant and zesty flavor.
 It also helps prevent the sorbet from becoming too icy, resulting in a softer and more enjoyable texture.
+You can also use orange juice if you prefer.

 - Honey or maple syrup (optional) – add depending on desired sweetness level.